 The good thing is all the participants are already united by a common cause.
 Get them to interact, have recreational activities to get them refreshed and build a culture so the participants feel like they are a part of a significant change.

 All these steps will ensure that people offer to volunteer for your campaign and the ones who do, stay on board.
-Plus you get your volunteers to consider the goal you are working toward as a personal one so they give it their full dedication.Tags: campaign strategy, How-To, Political Campaigns, volunteer management, Volunteer Registration, volunteers
+Plus you get your volunteers to consider the goal you are working toward as a personal one so they give it their full dedication.Tags: campaign strategy, volunteer management, Volunteer Registration, volunteers